 Macdonald’s government saw the Sioux as “American-Indians,” who illegally crossed the international boundary into Canada and should leave.

 The Blackfoot, Cree and Assiniboine also felt the Sioux should leave, accusing them of stealing and depleting the game on their hunting ranges.

 After Sitting Bull returned to the United States, with fears of an uprising, police tried to arrest him, and he was killed.

 2014 SITTING BULL STAMP

 In 2014, Canada Post issued a $1.20 stamp (Scott #2763) featuring Sitting Bull and Buffalo Bill, an 1885 painting by Will Notman, as part of its “Canadian Photography” issue.

-The stamp measures 36 millimetres by 30 millimetres and is available in booklets of six stamps and souvenir sheets of three stamps.
+The issue measures 36 millimetres by 30 millimetres and is available in six-stamp booklets and three-stamp souvenir sheets.

-Long-time stamp designer Stephane Huot, of Montréal, designed the stamps, which were printed by the Lowe-Martin Group.
+Long-time stamp designer Stephane Huot, of Montréal, designed the stamps, which were printed by the Ottawa-based security printer Lowe-Martin.

-Two official first-day covers – one featuring horizontal shots and the other with vertical shots – were cancelled in Ottawa.
+Two official first-day covers – one featuring horizontal shots and the other with vertical shots – were serviced with Ottawa cancels.